okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 ### Interpretation

 Depending on the power, we begin to have a parabolic shape - think of how it all graphs and the amount of min/max for each power.

+Use cases could be things such as understanding how epidemics have spread etc.